 Briggs Road Baptist Church – Ghostly footsteps can be heard coming from the upstairs and attic at night.
 (Credits: Mitch)

-British Island – Also called Bloody Island, this site was a sand bar located in the middle of the Scioto River, not too far from the site of the Old Ohio Penitentiary.
+British Island – Also called Bloody Island, this site was a sandbar located in the middle of the Scioto River, not too far from the site of the Old Ohio Penitentiary.
 On October 4, 1813, General William Henry Harrison’s troops defeated British forces at the Thames River in Canada.
 Afterward, the island was used as a prison for British soldiers captured during the battle.
-A number of British soldiers tried to escape by swimming from the island to shore, but were shot to death by American guards as they swam.
+A number of British soldiers tried to escape by swimming from the island to shore but were shot to death by American guards as they swam.
 It is said that the British soldiers’ screams and splashing water can be heard near the former island prison’s location.

 Brookwood Church – People in the north chapel sometimes hear a loud banging on the pews if they stay too long and experience brief cold chills.
 At least one janitor has claimed that doors sometimes open and close by themselves.
 (Credits: Jerad)

 Camp Chase Confederate Cemetery – On the former grounds of one of the largest Civil War camps for the Union, Camp Chase Confederate Cemetery contains the bodies of about 2,260 Confederate soldiers who died at the camp’s prison.
 However, the most well-known ghost of Camp Chase is not one of the men who died there, but a Lady in Gray.
 Believed to be Louisiana Briggs, the Lady in Gray sympathized with the South and in the dark of the night, would place flowers on the graves of the dead soldiers.
 She has continued to do this in death.
 Fresh flowers mysteriously appear quite frequently at the tombstone of Pvt.
 Benjamin F. Allen of the 50th Tennessee Infantry.
-Witnesses have reported seeing a young woman walking among the tombstones with her head down, crying.
+Witnesses have reported seeing a young woman crying, walking among the tombstones with her head down.
 Once during a Civil War reenactment, an eerie weeping was heard and a cool gust of wind blew through the cemetery, knocking over tents and other items.
 Some re-enactors camping at the cemetery have reported seeing ghostly Confederate soldiers in their ranks.
 Related: OES Visit, Contribution

 Children’s Hospital – The hospital has a few rooms that are supposedly haunted.
 Some nurses won’t go into certain corridors alone at night.
 The park, Livingston Park, next door to the hospital is haunted as well.
 A ghostly woman known as “The Pink Lady” floats around the park and through the trees late at night.
 Kids in the hospital have reported seeing her from their windows.
-The parks was once a cemetery established in 1839.
+The park was once a cemetery established in 1839.
 Some Confederate troops had even been buried there during the Civil War.
 Most of the graves were relocated to Green Lawn Cemetery.

 Columbus Department of Health – Originally the Columbus School for the Blind and later the headquarters for the Ohio State Highway Patrol, this old building at 240 Parsons Avenue is reportedly haunted.
 Convict labor was used to build the place and it is said that five or six inmates died during its construction due to the lack of safety protocols.
 The building was completed in 1873 and originally had towers, but they are no longer there.
 The sound of loud footsteps walking the halls, slamming doors and loud sounds like a large pipe falling on a cement floor were heard when no one else was around.
 Ghostly voices and apparition sightings take place on the upper floors and in front of the building.
-One security guard reported seeing a little boy out of the corner of his eye while patrolling the boys dormitory, the northern brick building, and changed the way he did his rounds because of this.
+One security guard reported seeing a little boy out of the corner of his eye while patrolling the boys’ dormitory, the northern brick building and changed the way he did his rounds because of this.
 Another guard was seated at his desk when a figure appeared at the end of the hall and waved before going out the door.
 Not knowing who the person was, and it being 3:00 AM, he ran to the door and looked out over the yard and no one was there.
 (Credits: Grover Manning II)

 Columbus State Community College – Ghosts are believed to haunt this relatively new college, likely because the school is built directly on top of the old Catholic graveyard.
 The spirits harass workers and police officers on the campus at night.
 Some janitors have quit their jobs because of the haunting activity.
 Some security and police personnel refuse to patrol certain places alone.